patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 *   **Encrypt-then-MAC**: MAC the cipher-text and initial vector then append it to the cipher-text (used in [IPsec](http://tools.ietf.org/html/rfc4303#section-3.3.2.1))
 *   **Encrypt-and-MAC**: MAC the plain-text, encrypt and then append it to the cipher-text (used in [SSH](http://tools.ietf.org/html/rfc4253#section-6.4))

-Every option has it’s own properties and I’ll encourage you to read a full argument of [either option in this post](https://crypto.stackexchange.com/a/205/44838).
+Every option has its own properties, and I’ll encourage you to read a full argument of [either option in this post](https://crypto.stackexchange.com/a/205/44838).
 To summarize, [most](https://crypto.stackexchange.com/a/224/44838) [researchers](https://moxie.org/blog/the-cryptographic-doom-principle/) [recommend](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.106.5488&rep=rep1&type=pdf) [Encrypt-then-MAC (EtM)](https://tools.ietf.org/html/rfc7366).
 It protects against chosen cipher-text attacks, since the MAC can prevent decryption of incorrect messages.
-Additionally the MAC can’t leak information about the plain-text since it operates on the cipher-text.
+Additionally, the MAC can’t leak information about the plain-text since it operates on the cipher-text.
 On the downside, it is slightly harder to implement since the IV and a possible protocol /algorithm version or type must be included in the tag.
 The important thing is to never do any cryptographic operation before verifying the MAC, otherwise you can be vulnerable to a [padding-oracle attack](https://en.wikipedia.org/wiki/Padding_oracle_attack) ([Moxie](https://en.wikipedia.org/wiki/Moxie_Marlinspike) calls this the [Doom Principle](https://moxie.org/blog/the-cryptographic-doom-principle/)).

 ![](article_ff631ace705b5c5c5de6d52b.png)